‘Dancing With The Stars’ 2017 Cast List: Which Celebs And Pros Are Prepping For ‘DWTS’ Season 24 Premiere?

 — Simone Biles (@Simone_Biles) January 6, 2017

-Ashley Benson — Pro Mark Ballas recently followed the Pretty Little Liars actress on Twitter and while that may mean absolutely nothing, she would not be the first PLL star to join the DWTS cast – Janel Parrish was part of the Season 19 cast.
+Ashley Benson — Pro Mark Ballas recently followed the Pretty Little Liars actress on Twitter and while that may mean absolutely nothing, she would not be the first PLL star to join the DWTS cast; Janel Parrish was part of the Season 19 cast.

 If you need more names to ponder, WetPaint recently published their DWTS wish list that includes Spencer Pratt, Blac Chyna, Stassi Schroeder, Peyton Manning, and Kathy Griffin.

 And then there’s this.
-During Rob’s conversation with Glamour, he mentioned that many of the fan’s favorite themes will be back (popular in the past are Disney Night, Eras Night, and the Most Memorable Year episode), but he made it a point to say that they are hoping for “romance in the air” this season.
+During Rob’s conversation with Glamour, he mentioned that many of the fans’ favorite themes will be back (popular in the past are Disney Night, Eras Night, and the Most Memorable Year episode), but he made it a point to say that they are hoping for “romance in the air” this season.

 Does that mean we’ll see a married couple competing again like Alexa and Carlos PenaVega from Season 21?
 That’s something to think about while we wait for the formal cast announcement on ABC’s Good Morning America in early March.